editorconfig/editorconfig-geany/README.md

         make EDITORCONFIG_PREFIX=/usr

+    If you get error messages about missing include files, you'll need to preface the `make` command above with the PKG_CONFIG_PATH variable and set it to the path to `geany.pc`.
+For example, if it's located in $HOME/.local/lib/pkgconfig:

+        PKG_CONFIG_PATH=$HOME/.local/lib/pkgconfig make EDITORCONFIG_PREFIX=/usr

 3. Once the compilation succeeds, there will be an `editorconfig-geany.so` in the root of the source tree.
 Copy this file to `${geany_prefix}/lib/geany`.
     But sometimes the path may be a little bit tricky on some systems.
 For